zelhajou/42cursus/README.md

 ## [Bookshelf](https://github.com/zelhajou/1337-Bookshelf)

+These are some of the books I've read or plan to read to deepen my knowledge in computer science, programming, and other subjects.

 | **Name**| **Description**| **Category** | **Image** |
 | --------- | --------- | --------- | --------- |
 |  [The Linux Programming Interface-Michael Kerrisk](https://github.com/zelhajou/Bookshelf/blob/main/System-level%20Programming/The%20Linux%20Programming%20Interface-Michael%20Kerrisk.pdf)       | A comprehensive guide to system programming on the Linux platform by Michael Kerrisk.
 Covers system calls, libraries, and more. |  Computer System-level Programming | <img src="https://github.com/zelhajou/42-cursus/assets/39954629/e8ceb45e-9c83-47f0-a5f1-41cd01c0d642" width="200"> |